 When working in a multi-project environment, the risk of resource conflict is all too real.
 Although there may be a bit of squabble over fancy new equipment, the resource most at risk is the employees, the very people who get the work done.
 In many cases, quality resources—including team members—are already scarce and the need to share them amongst a number of projects only adds to the equation.

 Correct resource allocation then becomes imperative.
 Your job as the project manager is to ensure that the appropriate project resource management process is applied.
 That means taking into consideration that you are operating in a multi-project environment and a process fit for a single project simply won’t cut it.
 Incorrect process implementation is a leading cause of multi-project management failures.

 At first glance, the concept of multi-tasking gives the impression that you can accomplish more when doing several things at once.
-But as research shows, the opposite is true as it can actually reduce your productivity by 40 percent.
-The reason for this is because juggling more than one task at a times requires you to constantly stop, start, and switch between tasks.
+But as research shows, the opposite is true as it can actually reduce your productivity by 40 per cent.
+The reason for this is that juggling more than one task at a time requires you to constantly stop, start, and switch between tasks.
 Not only can this impede focus and concentration, but it can also add delays to the project you are working on.

 1. Prioritize properly

-Whether you’re dealing with one project or one hundred, prioritzation is a key skill that can determine the difference between a successful outcome from a failed one.
-It can help you meet deadlines and allow you to focus on one task at a time so that you are less likely to have to multi-task.
+Whether you’re dealing with one project or one hundred, prioritization is a key skill that can determine the difference between a successful outcome from a failed one.
+It can help you meet deadlines and allow you to focus on one task at a time so that you are less likely to have to multitask.

 Prioritize your projects by aligning them with your business strategy.
 The ones that will bring in the most benefit are the ones that you should pay attention to first.
 The projects that have tighter timelines should also take precedence over those that are more flexible.
 Once you’ve prioritized, communicate your reasoning to your team as this will help them understand which tasks to work on first and how to prioritize their own workloads.